-A student's requirements are based on the Departmental and Clinical Science Handbooks for that student's year of entry.
-However, if requirements change during a student's tenure in the program, that student can elect, with their faculty advisor's approval, to follow the requirements of a later year.
-In other words, the student can elect, if approved, to follow ALL deadlines within the chosen (later entry) cohort year; it is not permissible to pick and choose the deadlines or requirements from multiple years.
+A student's requirements are based on the handbooks for that student's year of entry.
+If changes are instituted in program requirements after students have begun the program (e.g., format of qualifying exam changes in 2022-2023 academic year), students are able to choose whether they wish to complete the requirements listed in their year of entry Handbook or those of a later year.
 Copies of the handbook for recent years of admission are available on the clinical science webpage: https://dornsife.usc.edu/psyc/clinical-documents-forms/.
-In addition, the clinical area requirements for the previous four years of cohorts plus the current entering cohort provided in the Clinical Science Program's google drive in the Program Requirements folder.
+In addition, the clinical area requirements for the previous four years of cohorts plus the current entering cohort are located in the Clinical Science Program's google drive in the Program Requirements folder.